Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 1. Finely grind the coffee beans.

-2. Fill and tamp the portafilter with the coffee you just ground.
+2. Fill and tamp the portafilter with the freshly ground coffee.

 3. Pull one or two shots of espresso.